huggingface/transformers/CONTRIBUTING.md

    - If you are adding a new tokenizer, write tests, and make sure `RUN_SLOW=1 python -m pytest tests/test_tokenization_{your_model_name}.py` passes.
    CircleCI does not run the slow tests, but github actions does every night!
 6. All public methods must have informative docstrings that work nicely with sphinx.
-See `modeling_ctrl.py` for an example.
+See `modeling_bert.py` for an example.

+See more about the checks run on a pull request in our [PR guide](https://huggingface.co/transformers/master/pr_tests.html)

 ### Tests